TeoBanu/LookAccessories/README.md

 ========================

 ### Requirements:
-XAMP installed
+XAMP for Windows

 Apache and MySQL services running

 MySQL database created

-PHP in the path
+PHP and Git in the path

 ### Windows installation steps: